BFCmath/DictionaryCrawler/src/README.md

 - `--file_dictionary_path`: Path to the input dictionary file.
 If not provided, uses the default DICTIONARY_PATH.
 - `--min_len`: (Mode 2 only) Minimum length of example sentences to return.
 - `--number_example`: (Mode 2 only) Number of example sentences to return for each word.
++ `--dict`: Dictionary to use.
+Options: {CAMBRIDGE,MERRIAM_WEBSTER,OXFORD}.
+If not provided, uses the default CAMBRIDGE.

 ## Functions
 + `create_dictionary`: Creates a simple dictionary and saves it to a text file.